| ISRAEL'SEXPIRED

 journalists broke through the Israeli cordon and gained access to the heart of the refugee

-- China Slams
+camp.
+China Slams

-- Xinhua, 03 May 2002.
+Israel for Disbanding of U.N.
+Jenin Probe Team Xinhua, 03 May 2002.
 Israel made it impossible for

 a UN fact-finding team to launch its inquiry into what happened in the Jenin refugee camp;